A practical guide to moving, living, working & traveling in Greece, plus tips and narratives from an American in Athens

 What if I don’t have a stamp in my passport?

 Passports are scanned by border control upon entering and exiting a country, though most people are not paying attention when it happens.
-Therefore, it really doesn’t matter what stamps you have or don’t have in your passport.
+Therefore, it doesn’t matter what stamps you have or don’t have in your passport.

-If the country is not connected to the Schengen computer, border patrol can question you, ask for proof of entry and (s)he can very easily do the math…or ask nothing and let you pass.
+If the country is connected to the Schengen Information System (SIS), your passport will be scanned as it was when you entered, and anyone in violation of a visa will be automatically flagged.
+If the border crossing is not connected to the Schengen computer, guards can question you, ask for proof of entry and (s)he can very easily do the math.
+Or they may ask nothing and let you pass.

 How is an overstay fine or penalty calculated?

 The immigration official can decide to do something…or not.
 If you’re let go, nothing is recorded in the computer or your passport, and you should be grateful and be on your way.
-If you’re not let go, he will enter you in the computer and assess a fine.
+If you are not let go, he will enter you in the computer and assess a fine.
 You will then have the choice of paying the fine or not.

 – If you pay, you will still be entered in the computer but your passport won’t be marked and there is no risk of being blacklisted.